SFTtech/openage/doc/media/smx-files.md

 ---------|--------|----------------------------|--------
 4 bytes  | uint32 | Unified array length       | 354, 0x00000162

 ##### Outline type

 Outline types also **only use one array** for drawing commands and pixel data.
 The information is stored exactly as in the [SMP outline frames](#outline-type) and **does not use compression**.

-TLike the SMX shadow type frames they store the length of the unified array immediately after the SMX frame row edge definitions end:
+Like the SMX shadow type frames they store the length of the unified array immediately after the SMX frame row edge definitions end:

 Length   | Type   | Description                | Example